mikekeda/maps/README.md

 Maps
 ======================

-This is site where you can build statistic interactive webmaps.
+Site where you can build statistic interactive webmaps.
+Link to the site - https://maps.mkeda.me

 Installation
 ------------